matrix-tf/matrix-tf-aws/README.md

 Before using this module, you will need the following:

-1. A domain registered in Route 53 to use as your HS server_name
+1. A domain registered in Route 53 to use as your HS server_name (don't forget to verify your email address!)
 2. API ID and hash of a registered Telegram App (https://my.telegram.org/apps) (only if you plan to use the Telegram bridge)

 That's it!